 This includes information on water availability, water storages, water use and short- to medium-term management of Melbourne's water resources.

 The performance of Melbourne’s water supply is evaluated according to storage levels on 30 November each year relative to three zones:

-The most recent Water Outlook assessed that Melbourne’s water availability is secure for the next 12 months.
+The most recent Water Outlook assessed that Melbourne’s water storages are in the High (Secure) Zone.

 Permanent Water Use Rules are in place and the Target 155 voluntary water efficiency program has been launched to encourage Melburnians to continue to use water efficiently.

 The Bureau of Meteorology provides a number of seasonal outlooks which can be used to support our water resources planning.
 These are regularly updated and typically cover a three-month period.

 Climate outlooks show the likelihood of the next three months being wetter or drier and warmer or cooler than usual.